srijith-reddy/walkwithme-backend/README.md

 Active development

-This backend powers the WalkWithMe iOS frontend and is designed to support future web and wearable clients.
+This backend powers the WalkWithMe iOS frontend and is intended to support future web, wearable, and AR-based navigation clients.